matrix-org/matrix-authentication-service/docs/development/architecture.md

 The service is meant to be easily embeddable, with only a dependency to a database.
 It is also meant to stay lightweight in terms of resource usage and easily scalable horizontally.

+## Scope and goals

+The Matrix Authentication Service has been created to support the migration of Matrix to an OpenID Connect (OIDC) based architecture as per [MSC3861](https://github.com/matrix-org/matrix-spec-proposals/pull/3861).

+It is not intended to be a general purpose Identity Provider (IdP) and instead focuses on the specific needs of Matrix.

+Furthermore, it is only intended that it would speak OIDC for authentication and not other protocols.
+Instead, of you want to connect to an upstream SAML, CAS or LDAP backend then you need to pair MAS with a separate service (such as [Dex](https://dexidp.io) or [Keycloak](https://www.keycloak.org)) which does that translation for you.

+Whilst it only supports use with Synapse today, we hope that other homeservers will become supported in future.

+If you need some other feature that MAS doesn't support (such as TOTP or WebAuthn), then you should consider pairing MAS with another IdP that does support the features you need.

 ## Workspace and crate split

 The whole repository is a [Cargo Workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) that includes multiple crates under the `/crates` directory.